 So, don’t settle for cookie-cutter marketing when it comes to your restaurant’s social media.

-Due to the nature of how restaurants operate and how they acquire revenue, it can be less obvious of how to go about creating a social media strategy for restaurants.
+Due to the nature of how restaurants operate and how they acquire revenue, it can be less obvious how to go about creating a social media strategy for restaurants.
 More specifically, it can be difficult to navigate restaurant Facebook ads.

 - What are we tracking if we aren’t selling a product online?